kamilbednarczyk/10xdevs-project/.ai/api-plan.md

 **Endpoint:** `POST /api/flashcards/batch`

-**Description:** Create multiple flashcards at once, typically from AI-generated proposals.
-Updates the generation record's accepted_count.
+**Description:** Create multiple flashcards at once (can be of "ai" or "manual" type).
+Updates the generation record's accepted_count for generation referenced in the created flashcards of "ai" type.

 **Authentication:** Required (Supabase Auth)